Port

 Meals not included

 This is a trip around the island of Vestvågøy, driving through rich farmland to the beautiful white sandy beaches on the west side of the island.
-These offer a dramatic contrast to the craggy, weather-beaten rocks and mountains behind them.
+These offer a dramatic contrast to the craggy, weather-beaten rocks and the mountains behind them.

-Continue to Borg where you will visit the Viking Museum.
-Archaeologists have discovered a chieftain's farmstead at Borg, containing sensational finds of objects linking the Lofoten Islands to the Mediterranean as well as France, England and Germany.
-Lofoten was a center of power during the Viking period and the main house at Borg is the largest Viking building ever uncovered (272 feet long and 30 feet tall).
-An exact copy has been built next to the excavation ground and offers a glimpse of life in the year AD 900.
-From the Hagskaret viewpoint, you will take in a beautiful view of Leknes.
+Lofoten was a center of power during the Viking period, and the main house at Borg is the largest Viking building ever uncovered (272 feet long and 30 feet tall).
+An exact copy has been built next to the excavation ground and offers a glimpse of life in AD 900.